The New Workforce Dilemma

 There is another reason for today’s job instability: skills that correlate with a specific occupation are becoming outdated with noticeable speed.
 By one estimate, the “half-life” of skills today is about 5 years, and quickly shortening.
 As digital skills become more central to a range of occupations, workers will have to update and add to their skill sets even more often.

 Adding to that pressure is the need to compete with tomorrow’s machines.
 In one of many predictions on this front, a study by McKinsey Global Institute, a leading consulting firm, recently found that 45 percent of job activities could be automated with existing technology, and up to a third of U.S. workers may need to change occupations.
 Pearson, an ed-tech company, estimates that 7 of 10 workers today are in occupations that will see increasing uncertainty by 2030.
 In McKinsey’s view, the shift of workers to new occupations “could be on a scale not seen since the transition of the labor force out of agriculture in the early 1900s.”

 One would think companies would adjust to this change by ramping up their training programs, to keep the skills of their workforces relevant.
 In some cases, this is happening.
-Employers like Proctor & Gamble, Walmart and the Container Store are just a handful of companies with robust, internal employee training programs.
+Employers like Procter & Gamble, Walmart and The Container Store are just a handful of companies with robust, internal employee training programs.
 Others like General Assembly, Galvanize, and various coding boot-camps are experimenting with new ways to train employees with skills targeted to an emerging need in a specific company.

 The percentage of workers who benefited from employer-sponsored training between 1996 and 2008 dropped 42%, while on-the-job training fell by about a third.